20th century road schemes in Bristol: Elevated pedestrian infrastructure

-The later phases of the Inner Circuit Road, from Old Market to the northern end of The Centre, attempted to vertically segregate pedestrians from motor traffic.
-At Old Market roundabout, escalators led up to a system of bridges and decks leading through to Castle Park; a similar elevated pedestrian system was partially completed at Lewins Mead and Rupert Street, whilst at St James Barton pedestrians were consigned below the roads in what became known as the Bear Pit.
+The later phases of the Inner Circuit Road, from Old Market to the northern end of The Centre, attempted to vertically segregate pedestrians from motor traffic through the construction of interconnected pedways in a manner consistent with modernist architectural styles of the era.
+At Old Market roundabout, escalators led up to a system of bridges and decks leading through to Castle Park; a similar elevated pedestrian system was partially completed at Lewins Mead and Rupert Street, whilst at St James Barton pedestrians were consigned below the roads in what became known as the Bearpit.
 This vertical segregation infrastructure, consisting largely of unattractive concrete steps and walkways with poor accessibility, was never popular with pedestrians and much of it has subsequently been removed.
+Conceived as part of the 1966 Bristol City Centre Policy Report, this system aimed to allow uninterrupted vehicle flow at street level while pedestrians accessed shops and offices via bridges and raised decks, which has retrospectively been termed in local media as a "city in the sky".